bidmad/Bidmad-Unity/README-EN.md

-public void load()|Request an ad with the ZoneId entered in the constructor. public void show()|Display the loaded advertisement. public bool isLoaded()|Check if the ad is loaded. public void setRewardLoadCallback(Action callback)|If an action is registered, the registered action is executed when the reward ad is loaded. public void setRewardShowCallback(Action callback)|If an action is registered, the registered action is executed when the reward ad is shown. public void setRewardFailCallback(Action callback)|If an Action is registered, the registered Action is executed when the load of reward ad through ZoneId fails.
+public void load()|Request an ad with the ZoneId entered in the constructor. public void show()|Display the loaded advertisement. public bool isLoaded()|Check if the ad is loaded. public void setUserId(string id)|Called when server-side verification is required.
+It only works on some networks, and if you need to use it, please contact us.
+(Android Only) public void setRewardLoadCallback(Action callback)|If an action is registered, the registered action is executed when the reward ad is loaded. public void setRewardShowCallback(Action callback)|If an action is registered, the registered action is executed when the reward ad is shown. public void setRewardFailCallback(Action callback)|If an Action is registered, the registered Action is executed when the load of reward ad through ZoneId fails.